microsoft/cpp_client_telemetry/docs/EUDB-compliance.md

 priority events, 1DS SDK never attempts to trigger the upload.
 This special configuration option is safer than simply issuing `PauseTransmission` on app start.

-Then application must perform asynchronous EUDB URL detection in its own asynchronous task / thread.
+Then application must perform asynchronous EUDB URL detection once in its own asynchronous task / thread.
 URL detection process is asynchronous and may take significant amount of time from hundred milliseconds to seconds.
 In order to avoid affecting application launch startup performance, application may perform other startup and logging actions concurrently.
 All events get logged